boyahou/boyahou.github.io/_pages/about.md

 ---

 I am a final-year PhD student in the ECE department at University of Illinois, Urbana-Champaign.
 I am fortunate to be advised by Prof. [Subhonmesh Bose](http://boses.ece.illinois.edu/).
-Prior to this, I received M.Eng. from University of Illinois, Urbana-Champaign and B.Tech. from Zhejiang University, both in 2019.
+Prior to this, I received M.Eng. from University of Illinois, Urbana-Champaign and B.Tech. from Zhejiang University in 2019.

 My CV can be found here [cv_Boya](../assets/BoyaCV.pdf).

-# Research:

 - ## Nonparametric Compressed Learning of Dynamical Systems: